leehj825/cmpe249_hw1/README.md

 - Reference

 ## Introduction
-This homework is to explore some training deep learning models for 2D object detection.
-Two models from different code bases, FCOS from MMDetection and YOLOv8 from Ultralytics, have been chosen for comparison in performance.
+This assignment is about learning how to train models to detect 2D objects.
+We have selected two different models for this purpose: FCOS from MMDetection and YOLOv8 from Ultralytics.
+We will compare these two models based on how long they take to train and how precise they are in detecting objects.

 ## Models and Code Bases
 - **Model 1**: FCOS (Fully Convolutional One-Stage Object Detection)